Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

 ### Introduction
 Show how to use both Stencil and Depth buffer to make object halfway through the portal door.
 ### Key Assets
+ArUrp.assets `Universal Render Pipline Assets`'s Depth Texture should be turn on
 `DepthMask.shader` The `shader` to mask object
 `SetRenderQueue.cs` The `script` to force the render queue of depth mask
 ### Art Assets